gortonator/bsds-6650/assignments-2020/Assignment-1.md

 1. the URL for your git repo. *Make sure that the code for the client part 1 and part 2 are in seperate folders in your repo*
 1. a 1-2 page description of your client design.
 Include major classes, packages, relationships, whatever you need to convey concisely how your client works
-1. Client (Part 1) - run your client with 32, 64, 128 and 256 threads, with numSkiers=20000, numLifts=40 and numRuns=20.
+1. Client (Part 1) - run your client with 32, 64, 128 and 256 threads, with numSkiers=20000, numLifts=40.
 Include the outputs of each run in your submission (showing the wall time) and plot a simple chart showing the wall time by the number of threads.
 This should be a screen shot of your output window.
 1. Client (Part 2) - run the client as per Part 1, showing the output window for each run.
 Also generate a plot of throughput and mean response time against number of threads.
 Again, this should be a screen shot of your output window.

 ## Bonus Points